Skip to main content

 Can I really call my credit card company and ask for a lower APR?

-Yes, and a meaningful share of cardholders who ask actually get a reduction.
-Call the number on the back of the card, ask for the retention or hardship team, and frame it as "I've been a customer for X years, I pay on time, and I'm looking at offers from other issuers."
-A 2 to 5 point APR drop is realistic.
-Even a temporary hardship rate (often 6-10% for 6-12 months) can save hundreds while you focus on payoff.
-Worst case they say no, and you're no worse off.
+Yes, and a meaningful share of cardholders who ask get a reduction.
+Call the number on the back of the card, ask for retention or hardship, and mention competing offers if you have them.
+A 2 to 5 point drop is realistic; temporary hardship rates (often 6-10% for 6-12 months) happen too.
+Worst case they say no. Plug the new APR here to see whether the phone call was worth ten minutes.

 Should I make extra payments on my card or build an emergency fund first?